 1. Pumpkin Seeds

 Pumpkin seeds are packed with zinc, a crucial mineral needed for optimal testosterone levels.
 Zinc keeps the sex organs healthy and promotes a healthy metabolism that assists with the conversion of certain hormones.
 They’re also great sources of tryptophan, an amino acid that helps the body produce more serotonin, which helps balance your hormones even further.
-These alkaline green seeds are also one of the most overlooked sources of plant-based protein, iron, and are great sources of healthy omega-3 fats.
+These alkaline green seeds are also one of the most overlooked sources of plant-based protein, and iron is a great source of healthy omega-3 fats.

-Coconut is a great food to boost your muscle-growth, promote lean body mass, and balance your body’s hormones including testosterone.
+Coconut is a great food to boost muscle growth, promote lean body mass, and balance your body’s hormones including testosterone.
 How so?
-It’s a great source of healthy saturated fats, which most people think they need to avoid, but when eaten from plant-based sources, is actually helpful in moderate amounts.
+It’s a great source of healthy saturated fats, which most people think they need to avoid, but when eaten from plant-based sources, is helpful in moderate amounts.
 How so?
-Saturated fats are necessary for testosterone production and they support the body’s ability to make cholesterol without having to consume added dietary cholesterol from animal-based foods.
+Saturated fats are necessary for testosterone production, and they support the body’s ability to make cholesterol without having to consume added dietary cholesterol from animal-based foods.
 A few tablespoons of raw coconut butter, shreds, coconut milk, or fresh coconut meat are all you need to support your body with this healthy source of fat.
 It’s still a good idea to limit all sources of saturated fats to 10 percent of your daily diet and not rely on them alone.

 Maca is a fabulous food for boosting and normalizing or improving your hormones.
-It can boost the libido and improve mood in both men and women, and is fantastic for reducing stress levels that can interfere with healthy testosterone levels.
+It can boost libido and improve mood in both men and women and is fantastic for reducing stress levels that can interfere with healthy testosterone levels.
 Maca is also great for boosting your energy to help you exercise, which boosts testosterone in return.
-When you workout, especially when you lift weights, you naturally boost your testosterone levels, which makes maca a great superfood to use on all counts.
-Working out and maca also both support your body’s production of growth hormones that support your metabolism and keeps the body youthful.
+When you work out, especially when you lift weights, you naturally boost your testosterone levels, which makes maca a great superfood to use on all counts.
+Working out and maca also both support your body’s production of growth hormones that support your metabolism and keep the body youthful.